What to Do When Injured on the Job

 Workers’ comp does not cover personal injuries or punitive damages, which an injured employee may be entitled to.
 In some instances, employees injured on the job can file a lawsuit in civil court to recover additional damages.

-Call 1-800-THE-LAW2 for a free consultation with an attorney in our network today to understand your legal rights.
+Call today for a free consultation with an attorney in our network today to understand your legal rights.